 Comparing the cost of mechanical and hydraulic disc brakes

-The cost of mechanical and hydraulic disc brakes can vary depending on the specific brand and model.
-Still, mechanical disc brakes are less expensive than hydraulic disc brakes.
+The cost difference between hydraulic and mechanical disc brakes can vary depending on the specific brand and model, but mechanical disc brakes are generally less expensive than hydraulic disc brakes.
 The initial purchase price of mechanical disc brakes is generally lower, and the ongoing maintenance and repair costs are also typically lower.
 However, it is important to note that the cost of replacement parts for mechanical disc brakes (such as cables and brake pads) can add up over time.

 On the other hand, hydraulic disc brakes tend to be more expensive in terms of the initial purchase price and ongoing maintenance and repair costs.
 The brake fluid, seals, and hoses may need to be replaced over time, which can add to the cost.
 However, the benefits of hydraulic disc brakes, such as better power, responsiveness, control, and less maintenance, may justify the higher cost for some riders.